Skip to content

 Selection of an appropriate investment indicator/factor

 The first step is to select the factor/indicator/ratio (model in the case of multi-factor portfolios).
-For the sake of simplicity, we will not deal with multi-factor portfolios in this article but focus on single-factor portfolios.
+For the sake of simplicity, we will not deal with multi-factor portfolios in this article; instead, we will focus on single-factor portfolios.
 Multi-factor models combine factors together, however, in principle, the process is the same.

 Number of investment factors known